beancount/docs/docs/21_sharing_expenses_with_beancount.md

 #### Expenses Accounts<a id="expenses-accounts"></a>

 We will define various accounts to book our Expenses to.
-For example, “Expenses:Flights” will contains our costs associated with flight travel.
+For example, “`Expenses:Flights`” will contains our costs associated with flight travel.
 For convenience, and because there are many types of expenses in this file, we chose to leverage the “auto-accounts” plugin and let Beancount automatically open these accounts:

     plugin "beancount.ops.auto_accounts"

 The great majority of these accounts are for shared expenses to be split between us.
-For example, shared SCUBA diving expenses will be booked to “Expenses:Scuba”.
+For example, shared SCUBA diving expenses will be booked to “`Expenses:Scuba`”.

 However, for expenses that are intended to be covered by one of us only, we simply include the name of the traveler in the account name.
-For example, Martin’s extra costs for boat diving will be booked to the “Expenses:Scuba:Martin” account.
+For example, Martin’s extra costs for boat diving will be booked to the “`Expenses:Scuba:Martin`” account.

 ### Example Transactions<a id="example-transactions"></a>